ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

     }
 {% endhighlight %}

-Next we need to define what to render.
+Then we need to define what to render.
 The root component will be an AR Scene:

 {% highlight javascript %}